zhaoc1/midas2-tutorial/docs/species_module.rst

   awk '$6 > 1 {print $6}' midas2_output/merge/species/species_prevalence.tsv > all_species_list.tsv

-This list can then be used to download the parts of the MIDASDB needed for later analysis modules.
+This list can then be used to download the parts of the MIDASDB needed for later analysis modules (:ref:`link<download_midasdb>`).

-Having finished the species selection step, we can now go to the SNV or CNV modules, depending on the scientific aims.

 .. _abundant_species_selection: